 1. Spend more time in one destination

 Many first-time visitors make the mistake of trying to cram absolutely everything there is to see and do in Scotland into their entire trip.
 This is not only impossible but has the unintended effect of creating overcrowding in many of our most famous and beloved spots, especially in Edinburgh where many visitors spend just a couple of days.
-Unfortunately, this not only makes for an unpleasant visitor experience but also undermines the quality of life for residents by placing undue stress on public transport and infrastructure.
+Unfortunately, this can not only make for an unpleasant visitor experience, but also undermine the quality of life for residents by placing undue stress on public transport and infrastructure.

 2. Reduce your carbon foot print